-Ensuring the confidentiality of information requires that all physical media (CDs, floppy disks, hard drives, etc) be disposed of properly.
+Ensuring the confidentiality of information requires that all physical media (CDs, hard drives, etc) be disposed of properly.
 This means that, in addition to being properly erased before being discarded, hard drives must also be erased before being returned for any type of warranty work.
-Additionally, other media such as floppy disks, CDs, DVDs, and paper must also be carefully destroyed if they contain confidential information.
-Floppy disks should be destroyed by breaking the disk in half, and cutting the center ring with scissors.
+Additionally, other media such as CDs, DVDs, and paper must also be carefully destroyed if they contain confidential information.
 CDs and DVDs should be broken into multiple pieces, and paper documents should be shredded.
 If assistance is needed in properly disposing of any physical media, contact the CaTS Help Desk.

 11300.13 Incident Handling

 - The Office of Information Security will oversee information security incident handling in cooperation with designated Technical Managers, Office of General Counsel, University Police Department, Office of Student Affairs (only where students are involved), and other designated support staff.

 - Any person who suspects, receives notification of, or discovers an information security incident must contact the Office of Information Security and responsible IT department and file an accident report prior to taking any action.

 - To report an incident see the CATS Report an Incident Link.